-Melaena refers to a black tarry stool, which usually occurs as a result of upper gastrointestinal bleeding.
+Melena refers to black tarry stools, which usually occurs as a result of upper gastrointestinal bleeding.

-They have a characteristic tarry colour and offensive smell, which is due to the alteration and degradation of blood by intestinal enzymes and bacteria.
+It has a characteristic tarry colour and offensive smell, and is often difficult to flush away, which is due to the alteration and degradation of blood by intestinal enzymes.

-In this article, we shall look at the differential diagnosis, clinical features and investigations for malaena.
+In this article, we shall look at the differential diagnosis, clinical features and investigations for melena.

 Peptic Ulcer Disease

-Peptic ulcer disease is the most common cause of melaena, and should be suspected in those with:
+Peptic ulcer disease is the most common cause of melena, and should be suspected in those with: